penumbra-zone/penumbra/docs/protocol/src/stake/action/undelegate_claim.md

 #### Local Invariants

-1. You cannot claim undelegations that have not finishing unbonding.
+1. You cannot claim undelegations that have not finished unbonding.

 2. Slashing penalties must be applied when unbonding.